Comparing the top 5 single strollers and double strollers to help you make that forever purchase; the best travel stroller on a budget.

 Recline.
 While this is not a deal-breaker, it is something to think about.
 Little ones, especially, will prefer to have a reclining stroller to nap in.
 This way, their little necks aren’t turned too much to the side or flopping downwards to their chest, when they are sleeping.

 When picking your travel stroller, there are a number of things you will want to know about the location/locations before making your purchase.

 - Is the location stroller friendly?
 Even if you wanted to bring one, is it even possible to use a stroller once you arrive?
 We brought ours all the way to Switzerland and it left the car twice over the 14 days we were on vacation.
 Not the best use of our limited trunk space, only because we were climbing in gondolas and exploring castles.
 None of which allow strollers.

 - Will the children even need the stroller?
-If they are around 5/6 years old and have been traveling for a few years now, chances are, they will be just fine.
+If they are around 5/6 years old and have been travelling for a few years now, chances are, they will be just fine.
 They may even come to hate the idea of the stroller being around for back up.
-New to traveling or newly independent 3 year old?
+New to travelling or newly independent 3 years old?
 Little legs aren’t going to last long and you can only hold them for so long.
 Take a stroller.

 - Can you rent a stroller at your destination instead of buying a new one?
 This means you don’t need to go out and purchase a stroller or bother bringing your own with you in the car, or on the plane.